Glass Beach at Fort Bragg, California is world famous! It gets its name from the smooth, colorful glass pebbles that wash up onto the shore.

 Sea Glass Museum

-This is a small museum and gift shop which is open daily from 10am to 5pm.
+This is a small museum and gift shop, open daily from 10am to 5pm.
+The museum is free, but they do ask for a donation.

 It gives a great overview of the history of Glass Beach as well as displaying a big selection of sea glass.
 You can look at all the different colors of glass that have been washed up onto the beach and find out how they got there over the years.

-We were in and out of the Glass Beach museum in about 45 minutes.
+I was in and out of the Sea Glass Museum in about 45 minutes.

 Capt.
 Cass Forrington, the owner, is a retired merchant marine captain and has great knowledge and terrific stories.
 His museum has a lot of sea glass and other treasures he has found over the years.
 He also makes and sells his own sea glass earrings, necklaces and other jewelry.

-We learned quite a bit about ecology and geology in this little museum.
-I would have to say it was time well spent.
+I learned quite a bit about ecology and geology, I would have to say it was time well spent.

 How to get there: The museum is one mile south of the junction of Highways 1 and 20.
 This is just past the Botanical Gardens and roundabout, on the east side the highway.